 I saw your email this morning and took your advice.
 Instead of driving to a bigger park or somewhere “far” I just walked over to old town Pasadena with Abby in her stroller and did just a short roaming around at a small park nearby on the way back home.
 She looked visibly tired (but no meltdown!) so I brought her home.

 Thank you Kira always for your support and advice!
-I was feeling like a very un-RIE like parent this past week and was helpless… almost felt like all of my effort to be more RIE was failing.
+I was feeling like a very un-RIE-like parent this past week and was helpless… almost felt like all of my efforts to be more RIE were failing.
 Who knew a simple change in our day could help both of us?

 Thank you again and I hope you have a great weekend!